frankiezafe/TerminalStyler/README.md

 A simple script, easy to copy/paste next to your python folder, to style the output of print() function: colors, tabs, returns, repetition of characters, etc.

+Developped on linux, tested in gnome terminal and terminator.

 If you need something more advanced, have a look at [colorconsole](https://github.com/lskbr/colorconsole).